Brought to you by Concordia University-Portland

 If a particularly rough day, class, or year has you wondering if you can keep going, you are not alone.
 Most teachers experience burnout at some point.

-Nearly 8 percent of the teaching workforce is leaving every year, according to a report by the nonprofit Learning Policy Institute, and this isn’t due to retirement.
+Nearly eight percent of the teaching workforce is leaving every year, according to a report by the nonprofit Learning Policy Institute, and this isn’t due to retirement.
 This statistic is about twice the rate of high-achieving countries like Finland and Singapore.
+It’s also especially true in new teachers, with estimates suggesting that more than 40 percent of teachers leave within the first five years.

 Whether it’s lack of administrative support, pressures around testing, or frustrating working conditions, teachers leave the profession for many different reasons.
 So what can you do to prevent teacher burnout and keep on track for the long haul?
-We talked to current teachers and education professors who know first-hand what challenges educators are facing today, and they left us with these amazing ideas.
+We found some great wellbeing resources here , and we also talked to current educators who know firsthand what challenges are in today’s schools.
+Here are some of the amazing ideas.

 1. Find someone you can be vulnerable with.

 “If you have relationships with your colleagues, you have a feeling of safety and are more likely to ask for help,” says Julie Ann Owens-Birch, associate professor in the College of Education at Concordia University-Portland.
 Meghan Mathis is a high school English teacher in Carlisle, Pennsylvania, and she knows this to be true.
 “Don’t just pretend everything is wonderful,” she says.
 “This can be toxic.”
 Instead, she recommends finding a trusted teacher you can confide in on a regular basis.
 That way, if your lesson fails, you can go to them and talk about it.
-Chances are, they’ve been there, and they could even help you figure out a plan to improve.
+Chances are they’ve been there, and they could even help you figure out a plan to improve.
+You can also check out our Facebook Live event on this very topic (below).

 Teacher burnout is something we fight daily.
 Check out these tips for connecting with other teachers, ideas for practicing good self-care and more.